farid809/Project-5---CarND---Advance-Vehicle-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+I recorded the positions of positive detections in each frame of the video using the find_cars() function.
+From the positive detections I created a heatmap for current frame and stored the current heatmap in vision_memory class that keep track of the heatmaps of the last n Frames. and then restrieved the residual heatmap for past n Frames using the vision_memory.get_residual_vision() function and finally thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: